wiard/punkbank/README.md

 To summarize all this: we can do anything with a simple matrix on made of Parcels on Bitmap and reason in any way to explore our knowledge and have a exciting way of working together and finding communality in achieving knowledge in a fun way.

-and In order to experiment with concepts from Artificial Intelligence in combination with Value Transaction using the Blockchain is a very worthwhile experiment.
-It shows the Synthetic Economies working with Artificial Intelligence in a Laboratory Kind of way and because Code is considered Law the complexity of Smart Contract Like ways of working can be investigated thoroughly.

-The presents we want to give the partakers of our initiative is the possibilities to use numbers in a clever way.
-Besides the cleverness of using numbers, we want to do this in settings that are easy to understand for even young people, who see the online world and tokenization as the natural way to move around.

-In Bitmappunk's World, the utilization of easy-to-read code provided by `.element` presents a solution for effective parcel management on Bitmaps.

-But now first, the $ECH-token.
-With Echelon.eth (on Twitter [echelon.eth](https://twitter.com/@html_eth)) we discussed the possibilities to deploy the $ECH token on BRC20 Ordinals with
+Besides the Bitmap Theory of Bitoshi Blockamoto we have adopted the Digital Matter Theory of the YouTube Education Channel TheBlockRunner because we think Iman and WIlliam of the Blockrunner Team has found a genuine way to reason upon Bitmap Theory in a way that enlarges the possibilities of an ever evolving Metaverse Built on the Bitcoin.

+But now first, the $ECH-token, its available on the marketplace of Unisat.
 [Unisat](https://unisat.io), the BEST online Marketplace for BRC20 tokens and Ordinals.

 <img width="307" alt="Drawing-440 sketchpad" src="https://github.com/wiard/punkbank/assets/900114/cccd77c8-c448-45be-acc1-03ee2788b301">